What is enterprise resource planning (ERP)?

 Common ERP implementation challenges stem from underestimating complexity and human factors.
 Even well-prepared projects hit obstacles that can drain budgets.
 Here's what typically goes wrong and how to address it.

 • Management and scope control.
 ERP implementation challenges multiply when projects lack oversight.
-Scope creep kills budgets — businesses add features mid-project without adjusting timelines or costs.
-Combat this by freezing requirements early and establishing a formal change order process.
+Scope creep kills budgets as businesses add features mid-project without adjusting timelines or costs.
+Combat this by freezing requirements and establishing a change order process.
 Also, assign dedicated project managers who understand both technology and business operations, not just one or the other.

 • Data migration.
 Your data sits in accounting systems, departmental spreadsheets, legacy databases, and sometimes paper files.
 During the process, most companies discover duplicate records, inconsistent formats, and outdated information.
 Start data cleanup months before go-live, assign data ownership by department, and validate accuracy through multiple testing cycles.